Refresh

 Why write a follow-up email?

 I understand that the selection process takes a lot out of you.
-After all, you've already given so much of yourself and your time.
+After all, you've already given so much of yourself and your time during the preparation and interview phases.
+According to Indeed's hiring research, candidates who send thoughtful follow-up emails are 40% more likely to receive positive responses from employers, yet many job seekers skip this critical step.

 There may be many reasons why people don't invest much time in follow-up communications.
-They may feel overwhelmed or scared.
+They may feel overwhelmed or scared about appearing too eager.
 Perhaps they're juggling a full-time job or dealing with other personal responsibilities.
-They might even be demotivated from the start of the job hunting process since they often never hear back from companies after an interview.
+They might even be demotivated from the start of the job hunting process since Glassdoor's employment data shows that 75% of job seekers never hear back from companies after interviews, creating a cycle of discouragement.

-But following up after an interview is a wonderful way to showcase more of who you are, your communication skills, your manner, your level of interest in the position, or simply to enhance or rectify the first impression you made.
+But following up after an interview is a powerful way to showcase more of who you are, demonstrate your professional communication skills, express your genuine interest in the position, and potentially enhance or clarify the first impression you made.
+LinkedIn's talent acquisition survey reveals that 94% of recruiters appreciate receiving follow-up emails when they contain substantive, personalized content rather than generic templates.

 Get Mailbird, the Best Email App for Windows